 We organize with renters on the West Side of Saint Paul to address repair issues, exploitation, evictions, and rent hikes, because housing is a right, not a commodity.

-Keep St. Paul Home is a campaign focused on preventing displacement by stabilizing rents.
+On November 3, 2021, Saint Paul voted YES for rent stabilization!
+Every single precinct of the West Side voted yes too.
+That's the power of the people!
 Led by the Housing Equity Now!
-St. Paul (HENS) Coalition, community organizations across the city succeeded in collecting thousands of signatures in support of a ballot measure that will keep tenants, especially low-wealth and BIPOC households, from getting priced out of their homes.
+St. Paul (HENS) Coalition, community organizations across the city succeeded passing a policy that will keep tenants, especially low-wealth and BIPOC households, from getting priced out of their homes.

 Learn more about rent stabilization here.